FAQ

 -

 We do not separate different fiber types.
-For example, if we feed the facility with textiles such as bed linens or tablecloths made of a cotton/polyester blend or cotton/linen blend, the resulting fiber will also be a mixture of cotton/polyester or cotton/linen.
+If we feed the facility with, for example, bed linen or tablecloths consisting of a blend of cotton/polyester or cotton/linen, the resulting fiber will also be a blend of cotton/polyester or cotton/linen.